 Kate Pickering, the driving force behind Vanilla Ink

 "Dundee is going through a period of positive change.
 The abundance of creative talent coupled with the vibrant regeneration of Dundee's waterfront and creative spaces makes Dundee an exciting place to be.
-With the artistic hubs of Duncan of Jordanstone and games development at The University of Abertay at its heart, Dundee is sculpting some of the finest creative talent.
+With the artistic hubs of Duncan of Jordanstone and games development at The University of Abertay at its heart, Dundee is sculpting some of the finest creative talents.
 It's a real privilege to be part of this innovative community... full of collaboration and enthusiasm for what the future has in store."

 Barry Strachan, graphic designer - www.eagercreative.com

 "Dundee is a small city but with so much going on, it feels electric right now!
 With a rich industrial heritage, we're now going through a major waterfront transformation, and with the upcoming addition of V&A at Dundee, it's all helping shine the spotlight on our creative hub.
-However it's the city's creatives who are really shaping Dundee's strong and vibrant cultural scene - individuals who set up much-needed workspaces, collectives and events.
+However, it's the city's creatives who are really shaping Dundee's strong and vibrant cultural scene - individuals who set up much-needed workspaces, collectives and events.
 Dundee's size coupled with the energy and 'just get on with it' determination makes it a pretty darn special place to be!"

 Gillian Easson, co-founder of Creative Dundee